stockphrase/no-silo/content/resources/open-handbook/chapter-2.md

 <div style="text-align:center">{{< figure src="/img/oh.png" width=150 >}}</div>

-# Critical Notes
+# Chapter Two: Critical Notes

 ---
   <small>

-"We believe the best way to work on a difficult text is by rereading . . . but you can also work on the difficult text by writing, by taking possession of the work through sentences and paragraphs of your own, through summary, paraphrase, and quotation, by making another writer's work part of your work" (12).
+We believe the best way to work on a difficult text is by rereading . . . but you can also work on the difficult text by writing, by taking possession of the work through sentences and paragraphs of your own, through summary, paraphrase, and quotation, by making another writer's work part of your work (12).

 --- Bartholomae and Petrosky, "Introduction." *Ways of Reading: An Anthology for Writers*